 From the lab

-LA JOLLA, CA—Researchers at La Jolla Institute for Immunology (LJI) and UC San Diego have been awarded $ 4.5 million
+LA JOLLA, CA—Researchers at the La Jolla Institute for Immunology (LJI) have written a new first draft chapter in the

 Awards & Honors